-The Heritage Area is a pretty fascinating place and we’re pleased that others think so too.
+The National Heritage Area is a pretty fascinating place and we’re pleased that others think so too.
 Here we’ll share the most recent stories published about events, activities and general interest.

 On Dec.
 16, the Georgia Department of Natural Resources will begin lowering both lakes at Panola Mountain State Park to perform inspections of 50-year-old earthen dams.
 The Upper Lake is expected to be re-filled once repairs can ensure the safety of the dam.

 By now, most of us are a few football tailgates and a half-dozen pumpkin spice lattes into fall.
 But the woodlands of North Georgia are still mostly green, with hints of color in the understory.
 So says Leaf Watch, an online guide that allows you to plan your visit to one of Georgia’s state parks around maximal views of goldenrod, burgundy, […]